Web

 onError

 This event is called when an error occurs during SDK initialization.
-It takes two string arguments containing the error code and message.
-A list of possible errors can be found here.
+It takes the following arguments: product

 }